MaramDjebbi/remindMeEasy/README.md

 # remindMeEasy
-A simple and intuitive reminder Android app to help users manage their busy schedules effortlessly.
+RemindMeEasy is a simple and intuitive reminder app designed to help users manage their busy schedules and never miss important tasks or appointments again.
+With RemindMeEasy, users can easily create, organize, and manage reminders and daily tasks, ensuring they stay on top of their commitments with ease.